Manish-M2018/AI-4-ALS/README.md

 Cheers! ✌ 👍<br>
 Happy hacking! 😊<br><br>
 <br>
-Also, one more thing...link your project to firebase
+Also, one more thing...link your project to firebase(duh..obviously)